hdr-bgnn/Morphology-analysis/README.md

 _landmarks_

-These measurement trait classes functions have the suffix *"_lm"* to denote the method of extraction.
+These trait measurement class functions have the suffix *"_lm"* to denote the method of extraction.
 The lengths (in pixels) are calculated as the distance between two landmarks (described in the "Definition" column of the trait description csv).